The Best Organic Skin Care According To Your Skin Type: An MD Explains

 Best organic skin care for oily or breakout-prone skin.

-When you strip the skin of too much oil (think mainstream acne management), it provides feedback to the sebaceous glands that the skin does not have enough oil and kicks them into overdrive, exacerbating the problem.
+When you strip the skin of too much, it provides feedback to the sebaceous glands that the skin does not have enough oil and kicks them into overdrive, exacerbating the problem.
 Instead, provide the skin with gentle exfoliation and nourish it with the right balance of oils, training the sebaceous glands to settle down and make less sebum.

 Suggested natural ingredients for oily or breakout-prone skin: